 - There you are, at loooong last… that sure took forever.

-It even works without any indication of time… then it will often be accompanied by coloring words and it implies that something takes or took long.
+Actually, it even works without any indication of time, but then it will often come with a coloring words that implies that something takes or took long.

 - Irgendwann will ich perfekt Spanisch sprechen, aber das dauert noch.